-Please book an appointment in advance when renewing visa in the Embassy.
+Please book an appointment not more than 90 days in advance when renewing visa in the Embassy.

 A visa refers to an enter clearance, which is granted for a short or temporary visit to a country (no more than 90 days within six months).
 The Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourgh, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 If the applicant intends to visit several Schengen countries, he/she should submit the visa application at the Embassy of the country which is the main destination.
 If there is no main destination, the applicant should submit the visa application at the Embassy of the country which is the first point of entry.

 Malaysian citizens do not require a visa when travelling to one of the Schengen countries for business or tourism reasons.
 The stay in the Schengen States, however, may not exceed 90 days within a 6-months period.
 Please note that the Malaysian visitor might need to present proof of sufficient funds and a return airline ticket along with their passport upon arrival at the point of entry in the Schengen States.

 According to the Schengen rules a visa should be applied in the applicant's home country or in the country he is residing permanently.
 Therefore to be able to apply a visa to Finland in Malaysia, the applicant needs to have a valid residence permit to Malaysia that will allow him to return to Malaysia after the visit to Finland.

 Following are the basic regulations concerning the visa and residence permits.
 Further documentation may also be required.
 Application forms sent to the Embassy by e-mail or telefax will not be processed.